Retreat Talks AvailAble in Retreat Library

 Return to Top

-Once you are familiar with Meditation Skill 02, you can integrate it into your daily life.
+Once you are familiar with Skill 02, you can integrate it into your daily life.
 The key is to check in on how you feel throughout the day, starting with when you wake up in the morning.

 • How am I feeling now?